DrewCarlson/mobius.kt/README.md

 ```
 </details>

+## Notes

+### External dependencies

+Mobius.kt depends on [kotlinx.atomicfu](https://github.com/Kotlin/kotlinx.atomicfu) for object synchronization, this results in a runtime dependency for Kotlin/Native targets only.

 ### Language Support

 `MobiusLoop`s can be created and managed in Javascript, Swift, and Java code without major interoperability concerns.
 Using Mobius.kt for shared logic does not require consuming projects to be written in or know about Kotlin.

 ### Kotlin/Native

-Kotlin/Native's [new memory manager](https://blog.jetbrains.com/kotlin/2021/08/try-the-new-kotlin-native-memory-manager-development-preview/) is generally supported but may result in higher memory usage and in rare cases, delayed runtime errors.
+Kotlin/Native's [new memory manager](https://blog.jetbrains.com/kotlin/2021/08/try-the-new-kotlin-native-memory-manager-development-preview/) is generally supported but as of Kotlin 1.6.10 may result in higher memory usage and in rare cases, delayed runtime errors.
-The following notes are relevant only to the original memory manager where shared state cannot be mutable.
+The following notes are relevant only to the original memory manager where state shared across threads cannot be mutated.

 A `MobiusLoop` is single-threaded on native targets and cannot be [frozen](https://kotlinlang.org/docs/native-immutability.html).
 Generally this is acceptable behavior, even when the loop exists on the main thread.